 group_json, which then creates the JSON indexing with config

 jsonIndexColumns.
-To read the full spec, please check out this file.
+To read the full spec, see this file.
 Also note that

-groupis a reserved keyword in SQL, and that's why it's quoted in the
+groupis a reserved keyword in SQL and therefore needs to be quoted in

 maxLengthof the field